Step Aerobics Calories Burned: 185 lb, 30 Min & METs

 How We Calculate Calories Burned During Step Aerobics

-For step aerobics with a MET value of 7.5, the calculation works as follows: If you weigh 160 lbs (72.6 kg) and do step aerobics for 30 minutes (0.5 hours), you would burn approximately 272 calories.
+For aerobic step, 6-8 inch step with a MET value of 7.3, the calculation works as follows: If you weigh 160 lbs (72.6 kg) and do step aerobics for 30 minutes (0.5 hours), you would burn approximately 278 calories.

 Keep in mind that actual calorie expenditure can vary by 15-20% based on factors like fitness level, exercise intensity, environmental conditions, and individual metabolic differences.
-The MET value of 7.5 for step aerobics represents an average across typical conditions and effort levels.
+The selected MET value of 7.3 for aerobic step, 6-8 inch step represents an average across typical conditions and effort levels.
 Your actual burn may be higher or lower depending on how vigorously you perform the activity.

 Step Aerobics vs. Other Activities